michaelmosmann/silk/userguide/binds.md

 Through this it is possible to integrate _legacy_ code from a previously used framework changing it smoothly bit by bit while new code can benefit from Silk directly.
 So a migration from Guice or Spring does not require doing all changes up-front.

+## <a id="config"></a>8\.
+Config-Bindings
+### What is Configuration Dependent Implementation Injection (CDI²)
+Dependency Injection is used to decouple a _function consumer_ from the _function provider_.
+Such a _function_ is a _behavioural_ part of an application.
+Often applications allow to change its _behaviour_ during runtime by changing a setting or configuration.
+As a consequence the _behaviour_ needs to change, in OOP this means the implementation class needs to be different one.
+CDI² is a way to solve this problem without writing error prone `if-else` code but leave this task also to the DI tool.

+### How does it work ?
+Actually CDI² isn't as complicated as it seams in the first observation.
+It is a _linked_ binding where the _link_ (usually from a super-type to a subtype or specific instance) is not hard wired but instead resolved differently depending on the current value of the `Configuring` instance.
+So it is a indirection step like a _switch_ to multiple actual implementations controlled by whatever other bound instance's actual value.
+To determine the current instance a `Name` is derived from the current control value using a `Naming` strategy.

+The example uses the enum `ValidationStrength` as _controlling_ instance.
+With the `on`-method it is described what implementation is associated with a specific value.
+Through the `onOther` method a default can be given that is used for e.g. `null` values or in case no bind has been made for the current actual value.

+{% highlight java %}
+protected void declare() {
+	configbind( Validator.class ).on( ValidationStrength.PERMISSIVE ).to( Permissive.class );
+	configbind( Validator.class ).on( ValidationStrength.STRICT ).to( Strict.class );
+	configbind( Validator.class ).onOther( ValidationStrength.class ).to( Permissive.class );
+}
+{% endhighlight %}

+When using configuration dependent binds it is important to understand that the `Instance` used as the configuring one (here it is the default instance of `ValidationStrength` class) also has to be bound.
+To allow it to change during runtime it is required to ***not use the singleton** `Scope` for the controlling instance.
+As an example the bind makes use of the `Inspector` to bind against a method defined in the `Configuration` object.

+{% highlight java %}
+protected void declare() {
+	per( Scoped.INJECTION ).bind( methodsReturn( raw( ValidationStrength.class ) ) ).in(Configuration.class );
+}
+{% endhighlight %}

+Now whenever the method returning the current `ValidationStrength` value is changed and a injection of the `Validator` occurs the implementation associated with the current value will be injected.
+To use this at a place when no further injection takes place a `Provider<Validator>` allows to access the changing instance as well.

+See `TestConfigurationDependentBinds` for different complete examples including the use of a `Provider` to directly work with a dynamically changing implementation controlled by another bound value.

  <a class='next' href="scopes.html"><span class="icon-chevron-right"></span>Scopes</a>